Update (or Modernize) Existing UCC Sites

 Important

 This is a page under active development.
 All information herein be is subject to updates at any time.
-Check back daily for more content, videos, screen-shots and downloads
+More content, videos, screen-shots and downloads may get added or changed.

-The modernization scripts upgrade existing UCC A Unified Contact Center, or UCC, is a queue of interactions (voice, email, IM, etc.) that are handled by Agents.
+For sites still running the classic portal.aspx homepage, they upgrade the site to the modern SPFx-based UCC A Unified Contact Center, or UCC, is a queue of interactions (voice, email, IM, etc.) that are handled by Agents.
 Each UCC has its own settings, IVR menus and Agents.
 Agents can belong to one or several UCCs and can have multiple skills (competencies).
 A UCC can be visualized as a contact center “micro service”.
 Customers can utilize one UCC (e.g. a global helpdesk), a few UCC’s (e.g. for each department or regional office) or hundreds of UCC’s (e.g. for each bed at a hospital).
-They are interconnected and can all be managed from one central location. sites to use the modern SPFx-based UCC Dashboard.
-This is required for compliance with Microsoft's MC1117115 Linking the Microsoft 365 Message Center Archive on Merrill.net (maintained by a Principal Product Manager at Microsoft) for easier public reference of the Microsoft announcement.
+They are interconnected and can all be managed from one central location.
+Dashboard — required for compliance with Microsoft's MC1117115 Linking the Microsoft 365 Message Center Archive on Merrill.net (maintained by a Principal Product Manager at Microsoft) for easier public reference of the Microsoft announcement.
 The official Message Center is accessible only to Microsoft 365 administrator accounts. announcement, which deprecates classic SharePoint publishing features.

 This script can be run during normal operation of a UCC, without technical downtime of the UCC.
 Only an end user who needs access to the UCC configuration page will need to adjust to the new interface exposed after modernization.